adapta-project/adapta-gtk-theme/README.md

 Special Thanks to
 --------------
- Nana-4, the developer of Materia (formerly Flat-Plat).
+ Nana-4, the developer of Materia Gtk+ theme (formerly Flat-Plat)

+ Sam Hewitt, the developer of Paper Icon/Cursor Theme